biocorecrg/RNAseq_course_2019/docs/module3.md

 See [Schurch et al, 2015; arXiv:1505.02017](https://arxiv.org/abs/1505.02017).
 <br><br>
-In this tutorial, we will give you an overview of the **DESeq2** pipeline to find differentially expressed **genes**.
+In this tutorial, we will give you an overview of the **DESeq2** pipeline to find differentially expressed **genes** between two conditions.

 ### DESeq2

-[DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is an R/Bioconductor implemented method to detect differentially expressed features.<br>
+[DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is an R/Bioconductor implemented method to detect differentially expressed features.
-It is based on the negative binomial distribution.
 <br>
-The package DESeq2 provides methods to test for differential expression by use of negative binomial generalized linear models.
+It uses the negative binomial generalized linear models.
 <br>
-This DESeq2 tutorial is widely inspired from the [RNA-seq workflow](http://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html) developped by the authors of the tool.
+This DESeq2 tutorial is widely inspired from the [RNA-seq workflow](http://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html) developped by the authors, and from the [differential gene expression course](https://hbctraining.github.io/DGE_workshop/lessons/04_DGE_DESeq2_analysis.html) from the [Harvard Chan Bioinformatics Core](http://bioinformatics.sph.harvard.edu/)
+<br><br>
+DESeq2 steps:
+* Modeling raw counts for each gene:
+** Estimate size factors
+** Estimate gene-wise dispersions
+** Fit curve to gene-wise dispersion estimates
+** Shrink gene-wise dispersion estimates
+** GLM (Generalized Linear Model) fit for each gene
+* Shrinking of log2FoldChanges
+* Testing for differential expression

 ### Raw count matrices

 DESeq2 takes as an input raw (non normalized) counts, in various forms:

-* **Option 1**: a <b>matrix of integer values</b> (the value at the i-th row and j-th column tells how many reads have been assigned to gene i in sample j):
+* **Option 1**: a <b>matrix of integer values</b> (the value at the i-th row and j-th column tells how many reads have been assigned to gene i in sample j), such as:

 | gene | A549_0_1chr10 | A549_0_2chr10 | A549_0_3chr10 | A549_25_1chr10 | A549_25_2chr10 | A549_25_3chr10 |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: |